jonkchan/SQL-Practice/Assessment.md

 1. Query all OrderDetails where order quantity is greater than 10 but less than 30

-2. Query all Suppliers that are located in either the USA, UK, or Canada
+2. Query the names of all Suppliers that are located in either the USA, UK, or Canada

-3. Query all Employees with the letter "a" in either their First or Last Name (be careful for case sensitivity)
+3. Query all Employees with the letter "a" in either their First or Last Name (be careful for case sensitivity) and sort by LastName in ascending order

 ## Calculated Fields